silvercrypto888/platinum_ecosystem/your_first_token/README.md

 ### Initializing the Metadata

 1. Run `create_metadata.bat` (not `update_metadata.bat`).
 It will read `mint_address.txt` (if generated earlier).
 Then it will ask you for the name, ticker, and metadata URI.
 2. You provide these fields by typing (or copy-pasting) them and then pressing "Enter" for each prompt.
-When prompted, you should enter the metadata URI for the json file that you had earlier pinned to IPFS.
+When prompted for metadata URI, enter the metadata URI for the json file that you had earlier pinned to IPFS.

 The batch file's key role is to run the command: